 Price: Divi can be purchased as part of membership packages from Elegant themes that cost between $69 (Personal Package) and $249 (Lifetime Access).

-Store is a multipurpose eCommerce Theme from Obox Themes.
-It is designed to be suitable for all online stores, however big or small.
-It comes stacked with features that are customer friendly — one-page checkout, rating by customers, shipping calculations (so there are no unpleasant surprises at checkout) and interlinking products for a better browsing experience and many more.
-The Hero Widget will allow you to show up to 5 different eCommerce categories on your homepage.
+Store is a multipurpose ecommerce Theme from Obox Themes.
+It’s designed to be suitable for all online stores, however big or small.
+It comes stacked with customer-friendly features — one-page checkout, rating by customers, shipping calculations (so there are no unpleasant surprises at checkout), interlinking products for a better browsing experience, and many more.
+The hero widget will allow you to show up to five different ecommerce categories on your homepage.

-Choice of fonts, the use of visual customization, uploading custom headers and changing options in the Theme Settings panel help in creating the look you want for your site.
-Embed videos easily and resize images using the WordPress image resizer, taking away the drudgery of having to resize images manually for your product pages and elsewhere on your website.
+A choice of fonts, the use of visual customization, uploading custom headers and changing options in the theme settings panel will help you to create the look you want for your site.
+The ability to embed videos easily and resize images using the WordPress image resizer will take away the drudgery of having to resize images manually for your product pages and elsewhere on your website.

-Bazar Shop theme pays a lot of attention to the product pages.
-You can post multiple images of your product with zoom effect.
-Besides the ratings and product description tab, you also have a product enquiry tab with a contact form.
-So a visitor can make enquiries about the product without leaving the page.
-Related products tab also finds a place in the product page, and the custom tab allows you to add custom content about the product.
+Bazar Shop theme pays a lot of attention to the product pages, and you can post multiple images of your product with zoom effect.
+Besides the ratings and product description tab, you also have a product inquiry tab with a contact form, so a visitor can make inquiries about the product without leaving the page.
+The related products tab also finds a place in the product page, and the custom tab allows you to add custom content about the product.

-Eight slider types can be used, including the premium Revolutionary Slider.
-The width and height of each slider are customizable and they can be used in multiple locations such as the header and in individual pages.
-Any number of header images is possible and you can display offers or products as static images or on a slider within the header.
-The footer width can be adjusted as desired.
-The layout can be boxed or stretched, with or without sidebar.
-With all these options, it is possible to get your website layout to match your exact preference.
+Eight slider types can be used, including the premium revolutionary slider.
+The width and height of each slider are customizable, and they can be used in multiple locations such as the header and in individual pages.
+Any number of header images are possible, and you can display offers or products as static images or on a slider within the header.
+The footer width can be adjusted as desired, and the layout can be boxed or stretched, with or without sidebar.
+All these options mean it’s possible to get your website layout to match your exact preference.

-Two custom checkout pages are available and a pop out can be used to catch attention for any special offers, sales or news.
-Custom login page for customers and a Shortcode Manager (note: not sure what shortcodes are?) with 300+ shortcodes are bundled with the theme.
+Two custom checkout pages are available, and a pop out can be used to catch attention for any special offers, sales or news.
+Custom login page for customers and a shortcode manager with 300-plus shortcodes are bundled with the theme.
+(Note: Not sure what shortcodes are?)
 Unlimited sidebars, easy navigation and efficient product display make Bazar an ideal theme for shops.

-Aurum is a minimalistic and fast loading theme for WordPress stores.
-Aurum has four demo versions that you can simply import and adopt — Online Bookstore, TechShop, Jewelry and Fashion.
-Other stores can adopt these templates as well.
-It makes use of high-quality images, fonts and text.
-A Welcome Page receives visitors and directs them to the regional store that’s closest to them.
+Aurum is a minimalistic and fast-loading theme for WordPress stores.
+It has four demo versions that you can simply import and adopt — Online Bookstore, TechShop, Jewelry and Fashion — and other stores can adopt these templates as well.
+It makes use of high-quality images, fonts and text, and a welcome page receives visitors and directs them to the regional store that’s closest to them.

-The header comes in many variants, including a transparent one.
-A transparent header will add effect to parallax backgrounds and stores can adopt this combination to advantage.
-Aurum is touch optimized and so viewing the products on a carousel is a pleasant experience.
+The header comes in many variants, including a transparent one that will add effect to parallax backgrounds, and stores can adopt this combination to their advantage.
+Aurum is touch optimized, and so viewing the products on a carousel is a pleasant experience.
 The YITH Wishlist, the custom search page with content filters and breadcrumb navigation are all shopper-friendly features present in the theme.

 Using content blocks or sliders, you can display limited products right in the homepage.
-Latest products or popular products or special offers can be displayed prominently here.
-The homepage can also carry a few popular blog posts and this serves to draw attention to specific products or promotional offers or anything that is of topical interest.
+Latest products, popular products or special offers can be displayed prominently here, and the homepage can also carry a few popular blog posts to draw attention to specific products or promotional offers, or anything that’s of topical interest.

-GoodStore is another premium eCommerce theme that finds favor with stores on the internet.
-It allows you to choose from 6 different headers and 22 different layouts that you can simply import with a click.
-If nothing catches your fancy, you can try your hand at building a page with the Revo page builder that comes with the theme.
+GoodStore is another premium ecommerce theme that finds favor with stores on the internet.
+It allows you to choose from six different headers and 22 different layouts, which you can simply import with a click.
+If nothing takes your fancy, you can try your hand at building a page with the Revo page builder that comes with the theme.

-The theme is multisite compatible and is already translated into 14 languages, making it suitable for shops selling in multiple countries.
-It is easy to build a portfolio, manage inventory and display a portfolio with GoodStore.
-The Jaw slider will help you create simple sliders that can be used for display.
-50+ shortcodes are included, and the shortcode editor will help to perfect the look of the website.
-Widgets and pictures can be added to the menu using the JAW plugin that is included.
-To manage content blocks for advertisement, you have the Advertisement Manager.
-You can even place a banner between posts.
+The theme is multisite compatible, and is already translated into 14 languages, making it suitable for shops selling in multiple countries.
+It’s easy to manage inventory and build and display a portfolio with GoodStore.
+The JAW slider will help you to create simple sliders that can be used for display, 50-plus shortcodes are included, and the shortcode editor will help you to perfect the look of your website.
+Widgets and pictures can be added to the menu using the JAW plugin that’s included.
+To manage content blocks for advertisement, you have the advertisement manager, and you can even place a banner between posts.

 It supports many plugins, and all the recommended plugins can be updated with a single click.

-North is quite a complete eCommerce theme.
-The full page slider on the homepage combines with a few parallax elements for a stunning presentation.
-But North is not just about looks.
-It creates a wonderful online customer experience.
-The account pages for the customers are unique and includes a wishlist.
-The products, when featured on the full screen layout can tempt a customer to add to cart.
+North is quite a complete ecommerce theme.
+The full page slider on the homepage combines with a few parallax elements for a stunning presentation, but North isn’t just about looks — it also creates a wonderful online customer experience.
+The account pages for customers are unique and include a wishlist, while the products, when featured on the full-screen layout, can tempt a customer to add to cart.

-North is a good value purchase as it includes six super functional premium plugins worth $161 — Visual Composer, Slider Revolution, WooCommerce Product Filter, WooCommerce Dynamic Pricing and Discounts, WooCommerce PDF Invoice and WooCommerce Table Rate Shipping.
-So, there is deep integration with WooCommerce.
-The result is a super functional store.
+North is a good-value purchase as it includes six super functional premium plugins worth $161: Visual Composer, Slider Revolution, WooCommerce Product Filter, WooCommerce Dynamic Pricing and Discounts, WooCommerce PDF Invoice and WooCommerce Table Rate Shipping.
+So, there’s deep integration with WooCommerce and the result is a super functional store.

 Storefront is a WooCommerce theme from WooThemes, and it comes to WordPress users absolutely free.
-It is designed by Automattic, the same folks who built the WordPress platform and the WooCommerce plugin.
-It offers an efficient platform for online shopping.
+It’s designed by Automattic, the same folks who built the WordPress platform and the WooCommerce plugin, and offers an efficient platform for online shopping.

-As on date, it has been downloaded 774,327 times, which gives you an idea of just how popular this theme is.
-Now, this a bit of a bare bones theme, meaning that it is kept intentionally light to perform core eCommerce functions with great efficiency.
-But it gives you the room to add on functions as you please to a rock solid platform.
-If you do want to add on functions, you simply have to look in the extensions offered by WooThemes.
+To date, it has been downloaded 774,327 times, which gives you an idea of just how popular this theme is.
+Now, this is a bit of a bare-bones theme, meaning it’s kept intentionally light to perform core ecommerce functions with great efficiency, but it gives you the room to add functions as you please to a rock-solid platform.
+If you do want to add functions, you simply have to look in the extensions offered by WooThemes.

 Using the child themes, you can change the look of your website.
-This theme is ideal for store owners who would like to run a lean and efficient online store.
-It offers a base from which to start building their website and add on just the features they need specifically for their store.
-No excess baggage to slow down the store.
+This theme is ideal for store owners who would like to run a lean and efficient online store, offering a base from which they can start building their website and the option to add on just the features they need — with no excess baggage to slow it down.

-WooPress is yet another impressive eCommerce theme.
-It shares many of the features discussed in the themes above like layouts, headers and footers with customization possibilities to help you build to help you get the look and feel you want for your website.
+WooPress is yet another impressive ecommerce theme.
+It shares many of the features discussed in the themes above, such as layouts, and headers and footers, with customization possibilities to help you get the look and feel you want for your website.

-The theme is fast loading and is designed for attractive display of products.
-A number of premium plugins like Visual Composer, Master Slider, Slider Revolution, Essential Grid and Live Chat are bundled with the theme.
+The theme is fast-loading, and is designed to attractively display products.
+A number of premium plugins, such as Visual Composer, Master Slider, Slider Revolution, Essential Grid and Live Chat, are bundled with the theme.

 A Few Parting Tips

-The themes listed here will hopefully have given you a fair idea on how to select the ideal theme for your store.
-While zeroing in on a theme however, always have the specific needs of your own website in mind.
+This list of themes will hopefully have given you a fair idea of how to select the ideal theme for your store.
+When zeroing in on a theme, however, always have the specific needs of your own website in mind.

-If a theme you’re looking at is very image intensive (i.e. displays a lot of images) and you don’t yet have any top class images of your own to replace those in the demo, either a) get some asap, or b) consider a theme that works with lesser or smaller images and highlights other aspects — like text, videos or product features — instead.
+If a theme you’re looking at displays a lot of images and you don’t yet have any top-class images of your own to replace those in the demo, either a) get some asap, or b) consider a theme that works with lesser or smaller images and highlights other aspects, such as text, videos or product features, instead.